theQRL/theqrl.org/content/events/qrl-games-winter-hackathon-2022/start/_index.md

 1. **Relevant to QRL:** Goes without saying, this is a QRL Hackathon.
 2. **Open source:** It’s common to think of code being open source, but graphics can be too.
 3. **Game related:** This can be everything from incorporating QRL into gameplay to quizzes and puzzles.
-See our [Gaming related ideas](#gaming-related-ideas) section to help brainstorm.
+See our [gaming related ideas](#gaming-related-ideas) section to help brainstorm.

 Other considerations would be to ensure that your project is: